zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

     | **type**: str

   {property}
     Additional properties of the user, as described in the data model of the 'User' object in the :ref:`HMC API <HMC API>` book.
-Write-only properties in the data model are not included.
-The property names have hyphens (-) as described in that book.
+Write\-only properties in the data model are not included.
+The property names have hyphens (\-) as described in that book.

     | **type**: raw

   user-role-names
-    Only present if :literal:`expand\_names=true`\ : Name of the user roles referenced by property :literal:`user-roles`.
+    Only present if :literal:`expand\_names=true`\ : Name of the user roles referenced by property :literal:`user\-roles`.

     | **type**: str

   user-role-objects
     Deprecated: This result property is deprecated because the :literal:`expand` parameter is deprecated.

-    Only present if :literal:`expand=true`\ : User roles referenced by property :literal:`user-roles`.
+    Only present if :literal:`expand=true`\ : User roles referenced by property :literal:`user\-roles`.

     | **type**: dict

     {property}
       Properties of the user role, as described in the data model of the 'User Pattern' object in the :ref:`HMC API <HMC API>` book.
-The property names have hyphens (-) as described in that book.
+The property names have hyphens (\-) as described in that book.

       | **type**: raw

   user-pattern-name
-    Only present for users with :literal:`type=pattern` and if :literal:`expand\_names=true`\ : Name of the user pattern referenced by property :literal:`user-pattern-uri`.
+    Only present for users with :literal:`type=pattern` and if :literal:`expand\_names=true`\ : Name of the user pattern referenced by property :literal:`user\-pattern\-uri`.

     | **type**: str

   user-pattern
     Deprecated: This result property is deprecated because the :literal:`expand` parameter is deprecated.

-    Only present for users with :literal:`type=pattern` and if :literal:`expand=true`\ : User pattern referenced by property :literal:`user-pattern-uri`.
+    Only present for users with :literal:`type=pattern` and if :literal:`expand=true`\ : User pattern referenced by property :literal:`user\-pattern\-uri`.

     | **type**: dict

     {property}
       Properties of the user pattern, as described in the data model of the 'User Pattern' object in the :ref:`HMC API <HMC API>` book.
-The property names have hyphens (-) as described in that book.
+The property names have hyphens (\-) as described in that book.

       | **type**: raw

   user-template-name
-    Only present for users with :literal:`type=pattern` and if :literal:`expand\_names=true`\ : Name of the template user referenced by property :literal:`user-template-uri`.
+    Only present for users with :literal:`type=pattern` and if :literal:`expand\_names=true`\ : Name of the template user referenced by property :literal:`user\-template\-uri`.

     | **type**: str

   user-template
     Deprecated: This result property is deprecated because the :literal:`expand` parameter is deprecated.

-    Only present for users with :literal:`type=pattern` and if :literal:`expand=true`\ : User template referenced by property :literal:`user-template-uri`.
+    Only present for users with :literal:`type=pattern` and if :literal:`expand=true`\ : User template referenced by property :literal:`user\-template\-uri`.

     | **type**: dict

     {property}
       Properties of the template user, as described in the data model of the 'User' object in the :ref:`HMC API <HMC API>` book.
-The property names have hyphens (-) as described in that book.
+The property names have hyphens (\-) as described in that book.

       | **type**: raw

   password-rule-name
-    Only present if :literal:`expand\_names=true`\ : Name of the password rule referenced by property :literal:`password-rule-uri`.
+    Only present if :literal:`expand\_names=true`\ : Name of the password rule referenced by property :literal:`password\-rule\-uri`.

     | **type**: str

   password-rule
     Deprecated: This result property is deprecated because the :literal:`expand` parameter is deprecated.

-    Only present if :literal:`expand=true`\ : Password rule referenced by property :literal:`password-rule-uri`.
+    Only present if :literal:`expand=true`\ : Password rule referenced by property :literal:`password\-rule\-uri`.

     | **type**: dict

     {property}
       Properties of the password rule, as described in the data model of the 'Password Rule' object in the :ref:`HMC API <HMC API>` book.
-The property names have hyphens (-) as described in that book.
+The property names have hyphens (\-) as described in that book.

       | **type**: raw

   ldap-server-definition-name
-    Only present if :literal:`expand\_names=true`\ : Name of the LDAP server definition referenced by property :literal:`ldap-server-definition-uri`.
+    Only present if :literal:`expand\_names=true`\ : Name of the LDAP server definition referenced by property :literal:`ldap\-server\-definition\-uri`.

     | **type**: str

   ldap-server-definition
     Deprecated: This result property is deprecated because the :literal:`expand` parameter is deprecated.

-    Only present if :literal:`expand=true`\ : LDAP server definition referenced by property :literal:`ldap-server-definition-uri`.
+    Only present if :literal:`expand=true`\ : LDAP server definition referenced by property :literal:`ldap\-server\-definition\-uri`.

     | **type**: dict

     {property}
       Properties of the LDAP server definition, as described in the data model of the 'LDAP Server Definition' object in the :ref:`HMC API <HMC API>` book.
-Write-only properties in the data model are not included.
-The property names have hyphens (-) as described in that book.
+Write\-only properties in the data model are not included.
+The property names have hyphens (\-) as described in that book.

       | **type**: raw

   primary-mfa-server-definition-name
-    Only present if :literal:`expand\_names=true`\ : Name of the MFA server definition referenced by property :literal:`primary-mfa-server-definition-uri`.
+    Only present if :literal:`expand\_names=true`\ : Name of the MFA server definition referenced by property :literal:`primary\-mfa\-server\-definition\-uri`.

     | **type**: str

   primary-mfa-server-definition
     Deprecated: This result property is deprecated because the :literal:`expand` parameter is deprecated.

-    Only present if :literal:`expand=true`\ : MFA server definition referenced by property :literal:`primary-mfa-server-definition-uri`.
+    Only present if :literal:`expand=true`\ : MFA server definition referenced by property :literal:`primary\-mfa\-server\-definition\-uri`.

     | **type**: dict

     {property}
       Properties of the MFA server definition, as described in the data model of the 'MFA Server Definition' object in the :ref:`HMC API <HMC API>` book.
-The property names have hyphens (-) as described in that book.
+The property names have hyphens (\-) as described in that book.

       | **type**: raw

   backup-mfa-server-definition-name
-    Only present if :literal:`expand\_names=true`\ : Name of the MFA server definition referenced by property :literal:`backup-mfa-server-definition-uri`.
+    Only present if :literal:`expand\_names=true`\ : Name of the MFA server definition referenced by property :literal:`backup\-mfa\-server\-definition\-uri`.

     | **type**: str

   backup-mfa-server-definition
     Deprecated: This result property is deprecated because the :literal:`expand` parameter is deprecated.

-    Only present if :literal:`expand=true`\ : MFA server definition referenced by property :literal:`backup-mfa-server-definition-uri`.
+    Only present if :literal:`expand=true`\ : MFA server definition referenced by property :literal:`backup\-mfa\-server\-definition\-uri`.

     | **type**: dict

     {property}
       Properties of the MFA server definition, as described in the data model of the 'MFA Server Definition' object in the :ref:`HMC API <HMC API>` book.
-The property names have hyphens (-) as described in that book.
+The property names have hyphens (\-) as described in that book.

       | **type**: raw

   default-group-name
-    Only present if :literal:`expand\_names=true`\ : Name of the Group referenced by property :literal:`default-group-uri`.
+    Only present if :literal:`expand\_names=true`\ : Name of the Group referenced by property :literal:`default\-group\-uri`.

     | **type**: str

   default-group
     Deprecated: This result property is deprecated because the :literal:`expand` parameter is deprecated.

-    Only present if :literal:`expand=true`\ : Group referenced by property :literal:`default-group-uri`.
+    Only present if :literal:`expand=true`\ : Group referenced by property :literal:`default\-group\-uri`.

     | **type**: dict

     {property}
       Properties of the Group, as described in the data model of the 'Group' object in the :ref:`HMC API <HMC API>` book.
-The property names have hyphens (-) as described in that book.
+The property names have hyphens (\-) as described in that book.

       | **type**: raw